 Additional Resources for Schools

 Need help ensuring that your students are set up for success while they’re using their devices?
 Bark for Schools has created helpful resources so you can fully optimize your Google Workspace settings for remote and classroom learning.
-Check out our Google Workspace Remote Readiness Guide to find out what you can do to promote a safer and more productive educational environment.
-Complete with a set of Chromebook resources for schools, this comprehensive guide will help you deploy your technology.
+Check out our complete set of Chromebook resources for schools, this comprehensive guide will help you deploy your technology.
 Whether your school has been using Chromebooks for a while or you’re brand new to them, Bark for Schools has got your back.

 For information on Google's available tools for managing users on your organizational units and preventing the removal of the Bark web filtering extension (and unauthorized adding of others), check out this resource.